nbudin/stranger-ways-middleman/music/im-judging-you/im-judging-you-extended-verses/index.md

 Dis my booze – wipe your shoes!
 I’m judging you

+**On social dinners** - *by Alexandria Wilkie*<br/>
+When you dine out with your friends, wrangling payment never ends<br/>
+I'm judging you, I'm judging you<br/>
+You incite all of my wrath with your sad attempts at math<br/>
+You can't add, the waiter's mad<br/>
+And I'm judging you

 **On students** - *by Emily L*<br/>
 When you ask what’s on the quiz or query what the homework is
 I’m judging you, I’m judging you